Tunisia, Lebanon, Morocco, Iraq and Jordan announced more coronavirus infections and fatalities Sunday as efforts continued to contain the disease.

-Over 31.2 million COVID-19 cases have been reported worldwide with recoveries exceeding 21.3 million, according to figures compiled by US-based Johns Hopkins University.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+Over 108.7 million cases have been reported worldwide, with more than 61 million recoveries, according to figures compiled by US-based Johns Hopkins University.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.